Access

 Future

-If you have any suggestions of ways I can make the space more accessible, or would like to discuss your access requirements ahead of your visit, please do let me know via email, I’ll do everything I can to ensure you have a comfortable visit and I am always learning.
+If you have any suggestions of ways we can make the space more accessible, or would like to discuss your access requirements ahead of your visit, please do let us know via email, we’ll do everything we can to ensure you have a comfortable visit and we are always learning.